An army of parasitic wasps has been deployed to battle moths inside a British stately home

 They will search out moth eggs and lay their own eggs inside them, so a new wasp hatches instead of a moth larva.

-Once their kamikaze mission is complete, the wasps will eventually die and disappear into house dust, say property managers, who believe the pest control attempt is the first of its kind inside a heritage setting.
+Once their mission is complete, the wasps will eventually die and disappear into house dust, say property managers, who believe the pest control attempt is the first of its kind inside a heritage setting.

 "We are really hoping this pioneering approach will provide a practical and sustainable method that any of our properties can use to deal with serious infestations," National Trust assistant conservator Hilary Jarvis said in a statement.